gogeterobert/dcpl_integration/README.md

 3. **Delete the tests folder**

-    Delete everything from the tests folder except for e2e.
+    Delete everything from the tests folder.
 These files are used to test the compiled solution, not the generator solution.

 4. **Build the solution:**